lawalOyinlola/scissorsWeb/README.md

 - Clone this repository to your local machine.
 - Install dependencies using "npm install".
 - Start the development server with "npm start" or "npm run dev".
-- Access the application at http://localhost:3000.
+- Access the application at "http://localhost:3000" or your default localhost.

 ## Folder Structure